 But if you install it too high from the stove, it will suck the dirty air along with the surrounding fresh air.

-Hence, the kitchen chimney height from the countertop should be balanced and you must maintain an optimum distance between the gas stove and chimney.
+Hence, the kitchen chimney height from the countertop should be balanced and you must maintain an optimum distance between the gas stove and the chimney.

 So, what should be the height of the chimney from the gas stove?